Dutch candidates snipe, scramble for undecided voters in race to deliver PM

 Major issues for Dutch voters include how to respond to climate change, the rising cost of living, and a desire to restrict immigration.

-The most recent opinion poll published by I&O Research on Monday forecast Yesilgoz's VVD and Timmermans' Labour/Green Left level on 27 seats each in the 150-member Dutch parliament, with Wilders' Freedom Party just behind at 26 seats.
+The most recent opinion poll published by I&O Research on Tuesday forecast Yesilgoz's VVD and Timmermans' Labour/Green Left level on 27 seats each in the 150-member Dutch parliament, and Wilders' Freedom Party ahead with 28 seats -- a statistical tie, given the poll has a margin of error of three seats in either direction.

+"The focal point of Dutch politics has always been slightly to the right of centre... so that will likely not change and maybe increase even," said Tom Louwerse of Leiden University.

 The VVD and New Social Contract are almost certain to make up part of the next government, with either Freedom or Labour, who won't work with each other, as the third member of a coalition.

-Analysts said that with large numbers of undecided voters, much will depend on debate performances, including a final clash scheduled for Tuesday night.
+Analysts said that given large numbers of undecided voters, much will depend on debate performances, including a final clash scheduled for Tuesday night.

 The election became necessary when Rutte's previous government collapsed in July over disagreements on how to restrict an influx of asylum-seekers.
 Rutte later said he would leave Dutch politics.